fredgibbs/fredgibbs.github.io/courses/idea-of-nature/index.md

 ### Final Course Reflection (20%)
 See the [final course reflection guide](final-reflection-guide) for more details.
+Please submit via email.

 ### Extra Credit
-If you want to raise your grade by one or two notches (B to B+ or A-, for instance), write a \~600-word essay on the [Landscape exhibit](https://www.cabq.gov/artsculture/albuquerque-museum/exhibitions/landscapes) on display at the Albuquerque Museum.
-Note that the Cole's Studio part starts Nov 18, but everything else has already started.
+If you want to try to raise your grade by a notch (B+ to A-, for instance), write a \~600-word essay on the how you can use the sources from the course to interpret the newish [Landscape exhibit](https://www.cabq.gov/artsculture/albuquerque-museum/exhibitions/landscapes) on display at the Albuquerque Museum.
+Note that the _Cole's Studio_ part starts Nov 18, but everything else has already started.
+Please submit via email.

 ### Grading is mostly about effort
 **There are no right answers!** All assignments are graded primarily on what it looks like your effort to connect to course readings and discussions and to highlight what you found most interesting (which we do in class discussion as well).
 If you actually do the readings, come to class, and make a serious effort to show me you've learned something, **it's almost impossible NOT to get an A**.

+#### For the pre-class reflections
+- If you write more to show you learned more, you can get extra credit (but still 1 page max!).
-If you disagree with my score, send me an email explaining why it's wrong and I'll adjust your grade.
+- If you disagree with my score, send me an email explaining why it's wrong.
+If you're convincing, I'll adjust your grade.

-Whether you agree or not with the score and want to improve it, revise the reflection and resubmit it with the original.
+- Whether you agree or not with the score and want to improve it, revise the reflection and resubmit it with the original.

-### Feedback
-I try to provide some comments on your reflections, but I'm not able to do this thoroughly for everyone for each assignment.
-That said, if you want more feedback on any assignment, please ask via email and I will be happy to provide it!

-More generally, please please please email me at any time to learn how I think you're doing in the class and how it can be improved (if at all).
-This can be via email or Zoom (in addition to student hours on Wednesday afternoons).

 ### Grade Distribution

 Percent of points | Grade
 --- | ---
-94+ | A
+93+ | A
-90-93 | A-
+90-92 | A-
 87-89 | B+
 83-86 | B
 80-82 | B-